apardyl/MeteoWidget/README.txt

 -------------------------------------------------------------------------------------

- Descripcion: This program is a web interface for MChE weather database, designed to be embedded into third party websites.
+ Descripcion: Weather Widget for MChE is a web interface for MChE weather database, designed to be embedded into third party websites.

 -------------------------------------------------------------------------------------